armno/armno/notes/sinatra.md

 # Sinatra - A Ruby Framework

-Sinatra is a lightweigt Ruby web framework.
+Sinatra is a lightweigth Ruby web framework.

 ## Installing Sinatra